pen-lang/pen/README.md

 Pen aims to make large-scale software development efficient where a number of people develop software together.
 To realize that, it focuses on software **maintainability** and **portability**.

 - Maintainability
-  - Simplicity: Everyone can learn the language and participate in actual development quickly.
+  - Simplicity: The language is easy to learn but also full featured.
   - Testability: Unit tests are always fast, reliable, and independent.
+  - Modifiability: You can focus on application logic but not ever-changing implementaion details.
 - Portability
   - Programs written in the language can be ported to different platforms including [WASM](https://webassembly.org/).